Covenants on former council houses

 The council only has the benefit of the covenant where is has retained land in the area.
 In most instances the remaining housing stock and land was transferred to in 1997 as part of the council's LSVT.
-In this instance it is Soha which must grant the consent.
+In this instance it is usually Soha who should grant consent.

-Where the council does retain the benefit, it will consider any requests for consents on a case by case basis and residents are encouraged to apply for consent prior to any works or changes being undertaken; however, generally the council will grant retrospective consents if the works proposal are minor.
+Where the council does retain the benefit, it will consider any requests for consents on a case by case basis and residents are encouraged to apply for consent prior to any works or changes being undertaken.

 Fees for dealing with consents/the removal of restrictions may vary depending on the complexity of the matter.
 Please consult the property team in the first instance.